LK4D4/lk4d4.darth.io/content/posts/timers.md

 created by runtime.addtimerLocked
         /home/moroz/go/src/runtime/time.go:116 +0xed
 ```
-Let's see closer why is it so exactly.
+Let's take a look at why there's only one additional goroutine.

 ## runtime.timer
 All timers are based on the same data structure -